 Soil testing should be done each year after harvest so you can get your report and order your custom amendments in plenty of time for next spring planting.
 Getting in a routine sequence can help simplify the addition of these soil practices.

 If we are to get usable information we need to remove variables that would interfere with consistent results.
-For now and until we discover a reason to change the soil-testing type AEA Base Test Plus is the one we suggest.
+For now and until we discover a reason to change the soil-testing type Standard Soil Test is the one we suggest.
 The lab we use and recommend can be found here with an explanation in the 4 minute video:

 Simple and consistent soil-testing such as this can make a difference in overall production and a better understanding of what makes the difference in production quantity/quality.